6Glow/6Glow/README.md

 # Hi, I'm Vlad 👋
-##### QA Engineer
+##### Python Dev
-I want to become qa software tester with great attention to detail.
+I want to become python dev.
 Ever since I started learning testing, I've realized how important it is to be meticulous and team-based.